 The Medicines and Healthcare products Regulatory Agency, or the MHRA, is responsible for regulating the UK medical devices market.
 The MHRA performs market surveillance of medical devices on the UK market and is able to take decisions over the marketing and supply of devices in the UK.
-The MHRA is also responsible for the designation and monitoring of UK conformity assessment bodies.
+The MHRA is also responsible for the designation and monitoring of UK approved bodies (the equivalent of EU notified bodies).